Xylella fastidiosa subsp. multiplex

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-The cause of phony peach disease is a type of bacterium known as Xylella fastidiosa subsp. multiplex that lives in the plant’s xylem – the tubes that transport water and nutrients from the roots to the leaves.
-The infection is closely related to the dreaded Pierce’s disease that limits the types of grapes that can be grown in the southeast.
+The cause of PPD is a type of bacteria known as Xylella fastidiosa subsp. multiplex.
+It is closely related to the pathogen that causes the dreaded Pierce’s disease, which has effectively limited the types of grapes that can be grown in the southeast.

-Aggressive leafhoppers known as sharpshooters and spittlebugs suck out the liquid and become infected in the process, and then infect surrounding trees.
+And they would stay there if it weren’t for aggressive leafhoppers known as sharpshooters or spittlebugs that suck out the liquid, and become infected in the process.

-Unfortunately, these leafhoppers can live on a number of different types of weeds, so they are probably residing in close proximity to your peach tree.
+Unfortunately, these leafhoppers can live on a number of different types of weeds as well as trees, so they are probably residing in close proximity to your peach tree, though this is not typically their number one choice of host.

 What can be done at this point?
 Not much.
 If your tree is infected, you should remove and destroy it.